Noble-Lab/ALSO/README.md

 ## News and Updates

+* 2022-03-19
+  + need t update workflow image.
+  + update readme for (filter reads with MAPQ < 30; then removing singleton; subread repair).
+  + update code for (filter reads with MAPQ < 30; then removing singleton; subread repair.).

 * 2022-03-17
   + add new workflow image.
   + CX updated get_unique_fragments.py.
 Kris will test it on duplicates.
-  + After Shendure lab pipeline, we will first read with MAPQ < 30; then removing singleton; (Kris: no need to sort anymore) subread repair.
+  + After Shendure lab pipeline, we will first filter reads with MAPQ < 30; then removing singleton; (Kris: no need to sort anymore) subread repair.

 * `#TODO` list
   + add workflow image.